Suvink/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/manage-environments.md

         !!!tip
             In Choreo, you can have multiple non-production and production environments.
 To work in a production environment, you must have privileged permissions to access and deploy to production environments.

-## Change the order of promotion

-The order in which environments are listed on the **Environments** page is the same order in which promotion takes place.

-To change the order of promotion across environments in an organization, follow the steps given below:

-1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to the organization for which you want to change the order of promotion.
-2. In the left navigation menu, click **DevOps** and then click **Environments**.
-3. On the **Environments** page, click and drag environment list items to rearrange the order of listed environments.

-    !!! note
-        Although changes to the order of promotion for environments are applied immediately, the change does not affect the components already running in environments.
-Only subsequent builds and promotions will follow the new order.

-To see the changes, go to the **Deploy** page of a component (in any project).

 ## Delete an environment